UNITED WAY ROCK RIVER VALLEY

 If you're a lean team, consider asking a board member or volunteer to step up to the plate.
 If you have satellite locations, you should have a Project Lead at each facility.
 Please keep safety top of mind in all preparations.

-May we ask volunteers to bring items along?
+May we ask volunteers to bring items to complete the project?

-Yes, but your agency is responsible for required supplies, materials, tools, and equipment.
-Helpful reminders you may suggest to volunteers include work or gardening gloves, sunscreen, bug spray, and kneeling pads.
+Yes, but your agency is responsible for all required supplies, materials, tools, and equipment that volunteers would need to complete the project.
+You may suggest that volunteers bring their own items that are not essential to project completion but may be helpful, such as work or gardening gloves, sunscreen, bug spray, and kneeling pads.

 Will additional communication about Day of Caring be provided?